Nils Lahr: Microsoft

 Lahr joined Microsoft in 1996, after leaving CNNfn, and helped as a founding member of its streaming media division.
 Prior to joining Microsoft he worked for VXtreme and developed streaming media solutions which were later bought by Microsoft and were essential in the development of Windows Media Player and MPEG4.

+In 2020, Lahr's co-founded venture, Orions Systems, known for its AI vision system, was acquired by Microsoft.
+This acquisition marked a significant enhancement in the capabilities of Dynamics 365.
+With the integration of Orions Systems, it has become a major AI element within Microsoft's ecosystem, further emphasizing Lahr's influential contributions to Microsoft's advancements in artificial intelligence.

 iBEAM Broadcasting

-Lahr co-founded IBEAM Broadcasting Corporation in April, 1998 and later served as it Chief Scientist.
-From may to July 1999, Nils served as its CTO.
+Lahr co-founded iBEAM Broadcasting Corporation in April 1998.
+He later served as its Chief Scientist and, from May to mid-2021, as its CTO.
+Under Lahr's leadership, iBEAM Broadcasting became a significant player in the streaming and media industry.
+The company was eventually acquired by Williams Communications.

 Youbetme

 Youbetme is a California based social betting platform, that enables users to bet via their website or their IOS app.
 It was founded by Jason Neubauer and Justin Jarman in 2011 and the technological services were provided by Nils Lahr, he is also the CTO of the company.

 May 2016 OrionsWave was assigned the intellectual property and software of Challenged and YouBetMe.

 Synergy Sports Technology, LLC

-Lahr is the co-founder and CTO of Synergy Sports Technology, the company provides statistical reports and associated video clips to the NBA coaches and also works for college teams.
-Nils Lahr develops all the streaming solutions for the company.
+Lahr is the co-founder and CTO of Synergy Sports Technology.
+The company provides statistical reports and associated video clips to the NBA coaches and also works for college teams.
+Nils Lahr architected and developed the initial platform and all the streaming solutions for the company.

+In 2021, Synergy Sports was acquired by Sportradar.
+Synergy Sports was created in 2020 by merging Atrium Sports, Synergy Sports Technology, and Keemotion into one company.
+The company has established partnerships with the NBA, MLB, and FIBA and serves over 4000 clients globally.